fengm/geoengine/vct/run_vct.md

 The code prepares input data and runs VCT to detect forest cover change.

-The code has been deployed on:
+It has been deployed on:

 `vct02.umd.edu` at `/export/data/vct02a/fengm/prog/vct`